 20. Internship - Work experience intended to enhance your exposure to a particular field or job.
 Student’s department/major may require students to complete an internship before graduation.

 21. Blackboard/Canvas - The Blackboard Learning Management System (LMS) and Canvas are e-learning portals used by CSUSB students, faculty, and staff to spark engagement, promote active learning, and enhance the online learning experience, available 24/7.
 A tool that allows faculty to add resources for students to access online.

 22. Student Financial Services - The office on campus that handles tuition and other fees.
-They offer payment plan, direct deposit, emergency loans and work with third party organizations for scholarships or grants.
+They offer payment plans, direct deposits, emergency loans and work, with third party organizations for scholarships or grants.

 25. The Rec - the Recreational & Wellness Department is to provide a variety of safe and enjoyable programs and facilities to meet the diverse needs of the CSUSB community by creating a healthy social environment, enriching the quality of life and enhancing the educational experience.